Frequently Asked Questions About the COVID-19 Vaccine

 A. You may have some minor side effects, which are normal signs that your

-generally resolve within 1-2 days.
-Responses are more common after the
+and generally resolve within 1-2 days.
+Responses for multi-dose vaccines

-2nd dose, and are more frequent and severe in 18-55 year olds than those
+severe in 18-55 year olds than those greater than 55 years.

 Cough, shortness of breath, a runny nose, sore throat, loss of taste or smell are NOT consistent with post-vaccination symptoms.

-Q. Is it safe to get the second shot if I had a reaction to the first dose?
+Q. Is it safe to get the second shot of Pfizer or Moderna if I had a reaction

 A. Yes, you should get the second dose even if you had side effects from